 Life Insurance is a tax-free lump sum paid out to your family when you die.
 They will use it to replace the income they lose on your death so they can avoid financial worries at a time of great emotional distress.
 It will be invaluable to your family’s future.

 The one absolute in life is that we’re all gonna die.
-And even that comes with a caveat: give it another century and maybe technology will evolve to upload all us into the cloud so our consciousness will live on forever.
+And even that comes with a caveat: give it another century, and maybe technology will evolve to upload all of us into the cloud so our consciousness will live on forever.